umdenes100/ENES100ArduinoLibrary/README.md

 ## Example Code and Debugging

 Example code for each type of mission is included with the library.
 To view examples, open Arduino IDE and go to **File > Examples > ENES100**.
 (You must restart the IDE after installing the library for the examples to show.)

-The library also includes a `ping()` function which sends an empty message to the Vision System and waits for an empty reply.
-You can use this function to troubleshoot communication problems.

-## Function List

-The following are functions of the `Enes100` class.

-`bool ping()`
-Returns: `true` on success, `false` on failure.
-Confirms that communication with the Vision System is still active.

-`bool begin(teamName, teamType, markerId, txPin, rxPin)`
-Returns: `true` on success, `false` on failure.
-Initializes the ENES100 library and establishes communication with the Vision System.

-`bool updateLocation()`
-Returns: `true` on success, `false` on failure.
-Updates the OTV's location information.

-`void mission(type, value)`
-Sends value for a mission objective.

-`void print(message)`
-Sends a message to be displayed on the Vision System.

-`void println(message)`
-Sends a message to be displayed on the Vision System followed by a new line character.

 ## Product Demonstration Procedures